-It is worth noting that Level 2 chargepoints or wallbox chargers are simple devices that are easily installed at home or the workplace without a solar system.
+It is worth noting that Level 2 chargepoints or wallbox chargers are simple devices that are easily installed at home or the workplace without a DIY solar EV charger.
 The challenge lies in using a grid connection with enough space to support the Level 2 chargepoint which requires a 32A power supply.

 Technically speaking, there are three EV charging levels and only Level 1 and Level 2 can be set up at home.
 Level 1 is a portable charger that’s compatible with your home’s 10A power socket.
 This is the simplest standard EV chargers.